-- The student must submit a detailed budget for the proposed travel using the Estimated Expenses section of the application form below.
-Applicants should budget for the least costly mode of travel and lodging.
+- Applicants should budget for the least costly mode of travel and lodging.
 Students are encouraged to pool resources whenever possible; for example, if a number of students within a department/program are attending the same conference.
 Travel expenses may include items such as: parking, airfare or train ticket, roundtrip mileage at current IRS rate, poster printing fee, registration fee, food, lodging, and taxi/bus/shuttle fares.
 Alcoholic beverages are NOT an allowable expense.

-- Within two weeks of the completion of the conference or approved travel, an uploaded report of actual expenses using the Graduate Student Travel Award summary form must be submitted.
+- Within two weeks of the completion of the conference or approved travel, an uploaded report of actual expenses using the summary section must be submitted.
+A link will be sent to your email to update the original entry and complete the summary section.
 Original receipts are to be submitted to your department.

-- Students must submit an engaging 300 word summary statement/testimonial that will be showcased on the Graduate College Travel Award web page.
+- Students must submit an engaging 300 word summary statement/testimonial that may be used to develop a student profile.
 This should be written for a public audience, and should highlight the benefits of professional development in regard to the student’s experience at the University of Delaware.

-- Up to five high resolution images illustrating the trip must accompany the summary and will become the property of the University of Delaware.
-One of these images must show the student at the destination/travel site (e.g., a selfie).
+- Up to five high resolution images or videos illustrating the trip may be submitted to accompany the summary and will become the property of the University of Delaware.
+One of these images should show the student at the destination/travel site (e.g., a selfie).
 These images may be used in other media: credit will be given to the author if used.
 The University of Delaware Graduate College reserves the right to edit any summary statement/entry and usage of submission is not guaranteed.

-- Upon submission of the travel summary documents, the student’s academic department will be notified of the funding source (account) and the amount of financial support from the Graduate College.
+- Upon processing of the travel summary, the student’s academic department will be notified of the funding source (account) and the amount of financial support from the Graduate College.
 Reconciliation of charges in Concur should be completed within three weeks of return from travel.